raspberrypi/documentation/configuration/raspi-config.md

 <a name="legacy"></a>
 ##### Legacy

-Enable/disable the original legacy non-GL videocore desktop graphics driver.
+Enable/disable the original legacy non-GL VideoCore desktop graphics driver.

 <a name="update"></a>
 #### Update